 What if he had asked himself “can I do this?” or “will God come through for me?

 I’m so glad David didn’t.
-If he had thought too much, I think if we would have a completely different outcome than the victorious one we have now have in scripture.
+If he had thought too much, I think we would have had a completely different outcome than the victorious one we now have in scripture.